EricZrZ/EricZrZ.github.io/_posts/2023-05-18-machine_learning.md

 ## Machine Learning

-**One sentence to describe what is machine learning**: Show the machines the examples of problems to be solved, and then it can find the methods to resolve it by itself.
+**One sentence to describe what is machine learning**: Show the machines examples of problems to be solved, and then it can find the methods to resolve them by itself.

-Some powerful idea in statement, "Suppose we arrange for some automatic means of testing the effectiveness of any current weight assignment in terms of actual performance and provide a mechanism for altering the weight assignment so as to maximize the performance.", propose by Samuel helps me understand the process of machine learning.
+Some powerful idea in the statement, "Suppose we arrange for some automatic means of testing the effectiveness of any current weight assignment in terms of actual performance and provide a the mechanism for altering the weight assignment to maximize the performance.", proposed by Samuel helps me understand the process of machine learning.

 **The idea list:**

 - Weight assignment

-Weight is a kind of variable which can define the model operation
+Weight is a kind of variable that can define the model operation

 <img src="/images/weight_assignment.jpg" width = "500" height = "280" alt="" align=center />